Incentive-compatible public transportation fares with random inspection: Baseline model

+Equation~\eqref{eqn:ProbBeingInspected} follows directly from the inspection technology.
+A given passenger therefore faces inspections at per-unit-length rate $\phi(\lambda(a))/d^{pass}(a)$, and the total expected number of inspections on a trip from $x$ to $y$ is the integral in~\eqref{eqn:ProbBeingInspected}.
+Each inspection of an uncovered passenger independently costs a fine of~$\alpha$, so the expected fine from traveling uncovered between $x$ and $y$ is $\alpha\,q(x,y,\lambda)$.
+When $\phi(x)=x$, for instance, the per-unit inspection rate is simply the inspector-to-passenger ratio.
+Note that $q$ is symmetric: $q(x,y,\lambda)=q(y,x,\lambda)$.
+This follows from the absolute value in~\eqref{eqn:ProbBeingInspected} and, economically, from the fact that $d^{pass}(a)$ counts passengers passing through~$a$ in both directions.
+As a consequence, the incentive-compatible price satisfies $p^*(x,y)=p^*(y,x)$: although tickets are formally directional objects, the maximal incentive-compatible fare is the same in both directions.
+The function $q$ is also additive on adjacent intervals: if $x\le z\le y$, then

-If a passenger is inspected at any point $a\in[0,1]$ and does not have a ticket, she receives a fine of $\alpha$.
-Moreover, if she has a ticket with origin-destination $(x,y)$ but either $a<x$ or $a>y$, then she is also punished with the same fine.\footnote{Not differentiating between these cases for fine purposes is in line with the practices that we are aware of.} While we will make considerations about how the transportation authority would distribute the inspectors, we assume that it does not incorporate revenues from fines.
+If a passenger is inspected at any point $a\in(0,1)$ and does not have a valid ticket at that point, she receives a fine of $\alpha$.
+Moreover, if she has a ticket with origin-destination $(x,y)$ but either $a<x$ or $a>y$, then she is also punished with the same fine.\footnote{Not differentiating between these cases for fine purposes is in line with the real-life practices that we are aware of.} While we later discuss how the transportation authority should distribute inspectors, we do not count fine revenue as part of the authority's objective.
+This is natural when fines accrue to a different budget line, or when the objective is fare revenue rather than enforcement revenue.

-We assume that passengers have quasi-linear utilities, are risk neutral and maximize expected utility.
-Passenger $i \in \mathcal{I}$ derives utility $u_i\left(x,y\right)$ from making a trip from $x$ to $y$.
-The (expected) utility that the passenger $i$ who travels from $x$ to $y$ derives from her strategy $s_i=(\sigma_i,\tau_i)$ is:
+We assume that passengers have quasi-linear utilities, are risk-neutral, and maximize expected utility.
+Passenger $i\in\mathcal{I}$ derives utility $u_i\left(x,y\right)$ from making a trip from $x$ to $y$.
+If she chooses travel plan $s_i=(\sigma_i,\tau_i)$, her expected utility is

-where the second term is the expected payment of fine if being inspected on the line segment without ticket and the third term is the total cost of tickets purchased.
+where the first term is the utility from completing the trip, the second term is the expected fine on uncovered segments, and the third term is total ticket expenditure.
+The inspection probabilities enter through the expected-exposure term $q$.

-Under pricing scheme $p$, the strategy profile $s=(s_i)_{i \in \mathcal{I}}=(\sigma_i,\tau_i)_{i \in \mathcal{I}}$ is an \textbf{equilibrium} if no passenger can be strictly better off by unilaterally deviating to another strategy.
-A pricing scheme is \textbf{incentive-compatible} if there is an equilibrium such that all passengers buy full tickets corresponding to their trip.
+Because passengers are nonatomic, a unilateral deviation by a single passenger does not affect aggregate passenger flow, and hence does not affect $d^{pass}$ or the exposure function $q$.
+Every rider therefore takes $q$ as given when choosing how to travel and what tickets to buy.
+A pricing scheme is \textbf{incentive-compatible} if, given those aggregate conditions, almost every passenger finds it optimal to buy the ticket corresponding to her origin and destination and to travel directly between them.\footnote{Here ``almost every" means all passengers except possibly a measure-zero set.}